dynatrace-perfclinics/platform-engineering-demo/README.md

 **Kudos go to Adam Gardner ([@agardnerIT](https://github.com/agardnerIT)) for doing most of the technical work and Katharina Sick ([@katharinasick](https://github.com/katharinasick)) for her help with Backstage.**

+**Watch a full demo** and more on YouTube as part of [Observability Guide for Platform Engineering - Part 2](https://www.youtube.com/watch?v=YPyRg3Mso6g)

 Thanks for being interested in this Platform Engineering Codespace Demo.
 This demo is a smaller version of our [Platform Engineering Tutorial with Dynatrace](https://github.com/dynatrace-perfclinics/platform-engineering-tutorial) that we delivered for Perform 2024 as a HOTDAY.
 This repo stands up a reference IDP (Internal Development Platform) to show case a self-service onboarding and release of applications that are automatically observed and validated with Dynatrace - all with the power of GitHub Codespaces (or any other similiar tool that supports devcontainers).